emplexed/gs-mvt/README.md

 http://localhost/geoserver/test/wms?STYLES=&LAYERS=test:streetsegments&FORMAT=application/x-protobuf&SERVICE=WMS&VERSION=1.1.1&REQUEST=GetMap&SRS=EPSG:4326&bbox=9.499057554653266,46.410057509506515,17.1504898071289,49.0165481567383&WIDTH=256&HEIGHT=256&ENV=gen_level:0.07
 ```

-## Skipping Small Geometries
+## Configure Small Geometries Output
 Per default the Plug-In will skip small geometries (short lines or polygons with small areas).
 The treshold is currently fixed with 0.05.
-This behaviour can be turned off by setting the WMS ENV Parameter skip_small_geoms to false (or apply the parameter to the Slippy Map Tiles Request)
+This behaviour can be turned changed by setting the WMS ENV Parameter small_geom_threshold to a double value (or apply the parameter to the Slippy Map Tiles Request).

+A positive double value means that lines shorter or polygons with a smaller area are skipped in output.
+If the parameter is zero or negative no geometries will be skipped in output.

 ## Slippy Map Tiles Request
 [Slippy Map Tiles](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) describes the tile format used by Google, Bing and OSM.
 Usually a tile cache delivers the result to the client.
 But the **GeoWebCache** used by the **Geoserver** does not allow to be extended with additional MimeTypes (e.g. ```application/x-protobuf```) without a change to core classes. **Update:** In GWC 1.8 the class will be extended and the protobuf MimeType will be supported.
 Therefore a basic Slippy Map Tile Controller has been provided with this extension, that translates the slippy map tile names into a WMS redirect.
 The Slippy Tile request has the following format: